 Expensive Dyes used for coloring cloth during the Elizabethan Era

 All of the dyes used for coloring fabrics in the Elizabethan era were produced from natural sources.
+Some of the mordants were non-organic like copper salts, iron oxide, and sulphates.
 But the expensive dye had to be imported, at great cost, from abroad.

 |The source of the dye for Tyrian Purple was made in Tyre, Lebanon by crushing thousands of sea shells - Mediterranean Murex|